|Nutrition Facts (per serving)|

 Serve these sandwiches with a green salad and some oven fries.
 Make a big one-baguette sandwich and slice it in appetizer-size servings for a casual cocktail hour.
 Make mini sandwiches for your kids' lunchboxes, or stuff pitas or wraps with our suggested ingredients.
 Remember that already-cooked steak should be consumed within three days of the day it was cooked; if you have too much cooked steak, you can wrap it tightly in plastic wrap, place it in freezer bags, and keep it frozen for up to three months.

 Gather the ingredients.

-Heat the steak, if desired, by putting it in a pan over low heat for a minute or two, or microwave for about 20 to 30 seconds for 5 to 6 slices.
+Heat the steak, if desired, by putting it in a pan over low heat for a minute or two, or microwaving it for about 20 to 30 seconds—for 5 to 6 slices.